Read the Latest

 For more information about research, please call our main office at 412-692-6438.

-At Children’s Hospital of Pittsburgh of UPMC, we believe parents and guardians can contribute to the success of this test and we invite you to participate.
+At UPMC Children’s Hospital of Pittsburgh, we believe parents and guardians can contribute to the success of this test and we invite you to participate.
 Please read the following information to learn about the surgery and how you can help.

 The penis plays two important roles in males by being a pathway both for urine and semen (sperm) to leave the body.
 Both fluids go out through a tube called the urethra (yoo-REETH-ra), which opens at the end of the penis.
 Sometimes, while the baby is still in his mother’s body, this opening fails to develop completely to the end of the penis and may instead be located anywhere along the underside of the penis.
 This condition is called hypospadias (hi-poe-SPADE-ee-us), and it is congenital (con-GEN-it-ool), meaning that your child was born with it.
 Many times children with hypospadias may also have an abnormal bend of the penis shaft, and a partially developed foreskin, the fold of skin at the end of the penis.
 The hypospadias repair surgery will reposition the opening and give the penis a more normal appearance.

 When hypospadias is corrected early, most boys have no memory of having it at all; yet even older boys usually have no problems with the surgery.
 Once they’ve healed, most boys have little noticeable scarring from the surgery.
 A successful hypospadias repair as a child should last a lifetime, including during periods of rapid penis growth during puberty.

 General anesthesia (an-es-THEEZ-ya) makes your child’s whole body go to sleep and is needed for hypospadias repair so that his reflexes will be completely relaxed.
 General anesthesia makes the surgery easier and safer to do because your child will not feel any pain or have any memory of it.